WebReflection/heresy/README.md

 class MyButton extends HTMLButtonElement {

+  // optional static field to define the component/class name: <MyButton ... />
-  // the only mandatory static field static get tagName() { return 'button'; }
+  // use define('MyButton:button', MyButton); if you want to avoid this static get name() { return 'MyButton'; }

+  // optional static field to define the real tag name
-  // optional but mandatory for transpiled code static get name() { return 'MyButton'; }
+  // use define('MyButton:button', MyButton); if you want to avoid this static get tagName() { return 'button'; }

-  // optional callback to style components static style(component) {
+  // optional static callback to style components (once per definition) static style(component) {
     return `${component} {
       border: 2px solid black;
     }`
   }

-  // (optional) intercepts some attribute (any value) set props(props) { this._props = props; }
+  // (optional) a way to  intercept some attribute (any value) set props(props) { this._props = props; }
   get props() { return this._props; }

+  // (optional) render once connected.
+If there is a render method
-  // (optional) render once connected connectedCallback() { this.render(); }
+  //            but no connectedCallback, the following is added automatically connectedCallback() { this.render(); }

   // (optional) populate this button content